Linda Bilyeu likes to make artists shine! Hence, her interview series was born.

-I'm more of a here and now kind of person - I live life day by day but hopefully in 5 years music will still be a big part of my life and I would love to be writing songs for established acts as a professional songwriter.
+I'm more of a here-and-now kind of person.
+I live life day by day but hopefully in five years music will still be a big part of my life and I would love to be writing songs for established acts as a professional songwriter.

 Dolly Parton, Amos Lee, Dixie Chicks, John Mayer and I'm listening to a lot of Elle King at the moment.